 There are two broad types of suicidal ideation.

-Passive SI is along the lines of “I wish I was dead” or “I’d be better off dead,” but not taking that step to thinking about doing something to make that happen.
+Passive SI is along the lines of “I wish I was dead” or “I’d be better off dead,” but doesn’t take that next step to thinking about actually doing something to make dying happen.

 Risk & protective factors for suicide